-N March 31, 2022
+Sep otember 30, 2022

-Commitments to extend credit \$ 104,656
+Commitments to extend credit \$ 121,925

-Standby letters of credit 3,005
+Standby letters of credit 3,040

-Commercial and other letters of credit 131
+Commercial and other letters of credit 169

 On at least a quarterly basis, System institutions assess their liabilities and contingencies in connection with outstanding legal proceedings utilizing the latest information available.
 For matters where it is probable the institution will incur a loss and the amount can be reasonably estimated, the institution would establish an accrual for the loss.
 Once established, the accrual would be adjusted as appropriate to reflect any relevant developments.
-For matters where a loss is not probable or the amount of loss cannot be estimated, no accrual would be established.
+For matters where a loss is not probable or the amount of loss cannot be estimated, no accrual would be established

 In February 2022, a complaint was filed in the United States District Court for the Southern District of New York by purported beneficial owners of AgriBank's 9.125% subordinated notes originally scheduled to mature in 2019 ("Subordinated Notes").
-AgriBank redeemed the Subordinated Notes at par plus accrued interest on July 15, 2016 due to the occurrence of a Regulatory Event (as defined under the Subordinated Notes).
-The plaintiffs have asserted a breach of contract claim and a breach of implied covenant of good faith and fair dealing claim alleging impermissibly AgriBank redeemed Subordinated Notes.
-The plaintiffs have requested damages in an amount to be determined at trial, reasonable attorneys' fees, and other relief.
-AgriBank is vigorously defending against these allegations.
-The likelihood of any outcome of this proceeding cannot be determined at this time.
+AgriBank redeemed the Subordinated Notes at par plus accrued interest on July 15, 2016 due to the occurrence of a Regulatory Event (as defined under the terms of the Subordinated Notes).
+The plaintiffs asserted a breach of contract claim and a breach of implied covenant of good faith and fair dealing claim alleging that AgriBank impermissibly redeemed the Subordinated Notes.
+On June 20, 2022, AgriBank entered into a settlement agreement with the plaintiffs on all claims and the case was dismissed.

-At March 31, 2022, various other lawsuits were pending or threatened against System institutions.
+At September 30, 2022, various other lawsuits were pending or threatened against System institutions.
 Each System institution to which a pending or threatened lawsuit relates intends to vigorously defend against such action.
 In the opinion of management, based on information currently available and taking into account the advice of legal counsel, the ultimate liability, if any, of pending or threatened legal actions will not have a material adverse impact on the System's combined results of operations or financial condition.